wrzlbrmft/domains/README.md

 .bar.com
 ```

-Since ``.bar.com`` is not a sub-domain of any domain list entry, it can be
+Since `.bar.com` is not a sub-domain of any domain list entry, it can be removed
-removed.
+from the exception list.

-Using the ``-u`` or ``--remove-unused-exceptions`` command-line option will
+Use the `-u` or `--remove-unused-exceptions` command-line option to remove the
-remove the unused exception list entries.
+unused exception list entries.

 ### Save Optimized Lists

-All optimizations are applied to the copies of the domain and/or exception list
+All optimizations are applied to copies of the domain and/or exception list
-files loaded to memory.
+files loaded into memory.
 The original files are never changed but you can save
 the optimized lists from memory as new files.

-Use the ``-s`` or ``--save-domains`` command-line option to save the optimized
+Use the `-s` or `--save-domains` command-line option to save the optimized
-domain list, and the ``-x`` or ``--save-exceptions`` command-line option to save
+domain list, and the `-x` or `--save-exceptions` command-line option to save the
-the optimized exception list as a new file.
+optimized exception list as a new file.

 **Example**

-The optimized domain list will be saved as ``domains-optimized.txt``:
+Load the domain list from `domains.txt` and save the optimized domain list as
+`domains-optimized.txt`:

 ```
 java -jar domains.jar -d domains.txt -s domains-optimized.txt